-Attach the neck to the body by pushing it into the cross connector.
+Now it is time to attach the neck to the body.
+First, push it into the cross connector.
 If you haven’t done so, make sure the light is attached to the conduit before connecting the head).
 The light should stick right up through the neck and into the head.

-Wrap a piece of burlap around the neck, loosely draped, to hide where the neck fits onto the body.
+Next, wrap a piece of burlap around the neck (Clothing #5), loosely draped, to hide where the neck fits onto the body.

 Last, turn on the light and your corn stalker is ready!